 Hartselle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hartselle is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hartselle who work in sales jobs (16.58%), office and administrative support (10.60%), and teaching (8.45%).

 Also of interest is that Hartselle has more people living here who work in computers and math than 95% of the places in the US.

 Being a small city, Hartselle does not have a public transit system used by locals to get to and from work.

 The people who call Hartselle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartselle residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hartselle include English, German, Italian, and European.
+Important ancestries of people in Hartselle include English, German, Italian, and Scottish.